Located in: Poland

 Medicine:

-Dentistry: €12,000 annually for all the years
+- annually for years 1-4

 There are no entrance exams here.
 The score for the admission ranking in Pomeranian Medical University is based only on your high school diploma grades.